nkruzan/ardupilot_wiki/mavproxy/source/docs/modules/terrain.rst

 offline use.

-Once loaded with ``module load terrain``, the module will automatically download, cache and send small SRTM tiles to the APM's internal memory (the SD card on the Pixhawk, for example).
+Once loaded with ``module load terrain``, the module will automatically download, cache and send small SRTM tiles to internal memory (the SD card on the autopilot, for example).

 The status of the module can be shown by entering ``terrain status``.